Airport Terminal Program (ATP)

 Summary

-Created by the Bipartisan Infrastructure Law (BIL), the FAA's Airport Terminals Program (ATP) provides $5 billion in competitive grants for terminal development projects that address the aging air and rail infrastructure at large hub airports , medium hub airports, small hub airports , and non-hub or nonprimary airports.
+Created by the Bipartisan Infrastructure Law (BIL), the FAA's Airport Terminals Program (ATP) provides competitive grants for terminal development projects that address the aging air and rail infrastructure at large hub airports , medium hub airports, small hub airports , and non-hub or nonprimary airports.
 These grants will fund safe, sustainable, and accessible airport terminals, on-airport rail access projects, and airport-owned airport traffic control towers.
 Projects may also include multimodal development.

 History of Funding